Skip to table of contents

 9. Withdrawal from classes after the first two weeks of a fall or spring semester or first week of a summer term does not relieve students of their financial obligation to the University, and these students will be charged 100% of the tuition and fees due the University.

-10. Those students who wish to pay tuition and fees to reinstate for a semester or summer term after the last day of finals for that session must be referred to the Vice Provost for Instructional Services on the Norman Campus or the Vice Provost for Educational Services on the Health Sciences Center campus for a final decision.
+10. Those students who wish to pay tuition and fees to reinstate for a semester or summer term after the last day of finals for that session must be referred to the Vice Provost for Instructional Services on the Norman Campus or the Vice Provost for Educational Services on the OU Health Sciences Center campus for a final decision.
 The basic posture is that retroactive reinstatement may be allowed only in cases where it can be established that the University somehow contributed to the student’s late payment by some error on its part.
 Students requesting to be retroactively enrolled or added for prior semesters will be charged the tuition and fee rates in effect for the current semester plus applicable late fees and service charges.
 Regardless of when a student pays tuition and fees, payment for the entire enrollment is required.
 Selective course payment is not permitted.

 11. Acceptable methods of payment for delinquent accounts shall be determined by the Vice President for Administration and Finance.
-Only those payment methods that are approved by the Vice President for Administration and Finance and the University's General Counsel as secure forms of payment may be accepted by the Bursar's Office or the University Collections Department for delinquent accounts.
+Only those payment methods that are approved by the Vice President for Administration and Finance and the University's General Counsel as secure forms of payment will be accepted by the Bursar's Office or the University Collections Department for delinquent accounts.
 Delinquent accounts may be referred for collection action to Legal Counsel or its designee.
 In such cases, the student is responsible for any collection costs or fees, including attorney’s fees, assessed to his or her delinquent account.

-3.16 - Reasonable Accommodation Policy
+3.15 - Reasonable Accommodation Policy Updated: 10/13/2025

 The University of Oklahoma is committed to the goal of achieving equal educational opportunity and full participation for students with disabilities.
 Consistent with the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990, as amended, The University of Oklahoma ensures that no “qualified individual with a disability” will be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination solely on the basis of disability under any program or activity offered by The University of Oklahoma.

-Accommodations on the basis of disability are available by contacting the Accessibility and Disability Resource Center (ADRC) by email, adrc@ou.edu, or by calling (405) 325-3852 Voice or (405) 217-3494 (VP).
+Accommodations on the basis of disability are available for OU Health Sciences students by contacting Student Accommodation Services..
 Students requesting disability-related services or accommodations are required to submit appropriate documentation to substantiate the disability.
-ADRC staff will review the documentation and send an e-mail to the student's university e-mail account that explains the eligibility determination.
-Students can expect to receive an initial response within fifteen (15) University business days of the Center's receipt of the documentation.
-Students with disabilities will then schedule an appointment for an initial intake procedure with the Accessibility and Disability Resource Center staff.
-During this appointment, ADRC staff and the student will engage in an interactive process and discuss any history of accommodation, strengths and limitations, and review policies/procedures.
+SAS staff will review the documentation and send an e-mail to the student's university e-mail account that explains the eligibility determination.
+Students can expect to receive an initial response within fifteen (15) University business days of SAS receipt of the documentation.
+Students with disabilities will then schedule an appointment for an initial intake meeting with the SAS staff to discuss any history of accommodation, strengths and limitations, and review policies/procedures.

-3.17 - Student Professional Behavior in an Academic Program PolicyUpdated: 8/13/2024
+3.16 - Student Professional Behavior in an Academic Program PolicyUpdated: 10/13/2025

-3.18 - Sexual Misconduct, Discrimination and Harassment Updated: 8/13/2024
+3.17 - Sexual Misconduct, Discrimination and Harassment PolicyUpdated: 10/13/2025

 This policy covers unwelcome conduct of a sexual or gender-based nature, whether committed on-campus or off-campus where the University has control over the perpetrator or the context of the harassment.
 The policy in its entirety and the associated complaint and grievance procedures are contained in the OUHSC Faculty Handbook.
-(Appendices H and J)
+(Appendices H, I and J)

 Pursuant to the Board of Regents Policy, all OUHSC students are required to successfully complete the online Sexual Misconduct Awareness training.
 Failure to complete the training will result in a student’s inability to enroll in the upcoming semester.